top of page

 Final Thoughts

+High-conflict divorce situations can place enormous pressure on educational staff.
 But the solution is not deeper involvement.
 It is clearer boundaries.
 You can validate the child's feelings and experience without agreeing with them.

 Children navigating parental conflict need stable, predictable environments.
 When schools remain neutral, structured, and child-focused, they provide exactly that.